Skip down to main content

 Integrity Statement

-In the past five years, my work has been financially supported by UK and Belgian taxpayers, by the Engineering and Physical Sciences Research Council (EPSRC), Innovate UK, the Information Commissioner’s Office (ICO), the John Fell Fund from Oxford University Press, and the Belgian National Fund for Scientific Research (F.R.S.-FNRS).
+In the past five years, my work has been financially supported by UK and Belgian taxpayers, by UK Research and Innovation (UKRI), Engineering and Physical Sciences Research Council (EPSRC), Innovate UK, the Information Commissioner’s Office (ICO), the John Fell Fund from Oxford University Press, and the Belgian National Fund for Scientific Research (F.R.S.-FNRS).

 I conduct my research in line with the University's academic integrity code of practice.